sodabubblewine/sodabubblewine.github.io/README.md

 ## 2025 0413

+### 2025 0413 2353
+While skimming over John McCarthy's 1979 "History of Lisp" two things caught my attention:
+1. he mentioned that Quine had used prefix notation in some thing he or those around him had read and that this had some influence on LISP's prefix notation (pg.
+7)
+2. He mentioned a paper he wrote with Carwright (1978) that "show how to represent pure LISP programs by sentences and schemata in first order logic and prove their properties"(pg.
+8)

+He also mentioned something about LISP having no effect on those working in recursion theory, but that now seems to be a historical hiccup.

+My interest in (1) is much less than my interest in (2).
+I am reading the mentioned paper now: "First Order Programming Logic" by Cartwright and McCarthy in 1979.

+I just finished reading it (202504140019) and am both happy and sad.
+My interest was primarly the result of being consumed by the methods of logic programming.
+But, alas, "programming logic" and "logic programming" though just one swap away from each other does not bring them together as one.
+That is the sadness: this paper does not not reduce pure LISP to the methods of logic programming.

+What it does do though is still very important, and I will have to read this paper again before I can explain it and the many things that it brings up as they relate to logic programming: it calms the anxieties of those who continue to seek something beyond predicate logic when making proofs about programs.

+Cartwright shows how to set up a theory (kind of like the traces in what Hoare first introduced as [1978 "Communicating Sequential Processes"](https://dl.acm.org/doi/10.1145/359576.359585)) that transforms partial functions into total functions allowing for the introduction of an equivalence axiom that permits convenient proofs of properties of the original partial function e.g. an interpreter.

+McCarthy's contribution is a minimization schema for each partial function (this is very likely akin to the schematic method I devised for setting up a schematic theory of transitive closures of an unspecified predicate of the lexicon of the theory) that ends up being equivalent to Cartwright's method.

+Together these methods indicate clearly and exactly that no more than predicate logic is needed to reason about recursive programs, even those once as unfamiliar as interpreters/compilers.

+These are happy things to know because it strengthens the general significance of my proposal that the practices of programmign are simply a subcollection of the practices of predicate logic.

+The significance to this specific paper, and any others like it, is that such formalisms are no more a surprise than a formalism of predicate logic itself.

 ### 2025 0413 2323
 I got a copy of Will Durant's "The Story of Philosophy" some months ago from a book fair.
 Though I read some of it back then, I do not recall any of it now.